richardyoungdev/richardyoungdev/README.md

 Hey, I’m Richard! 👋

-I'm a software engineer with achievements in entrepreneurship, military leadership, and management consulting.
+I'm a software engineer.
+My experiences are in entrepreneurship, military leadership, and management consulting.

 <!---
 richardyoungdev/richardyoungdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.